umccr/orcabus/lib/workload/stateless/stacks/metadata-manager/README.md

 Python 3.12.2
 ```

-You would need to go to thisps microservice app directory from the root project
+You would need to go to this microservice app directory from the root project

 ```bash
 cd lib/workload/stateless/stacks/metadata-manager